SherG/cool-iron/blog/facebook-ads-meeting.md

 ## Questions the marketer will ask

-1. "What are you currently doing to drive leads to your business?"
+<strong>"What are you currently doing to drive leads to your business?"</strong>

 Some relevant things to mention may include:
 * Walk-in traffic based on a good location